Spherical convolutional neural networks can improve brain microstructure estimation from diffusion MRI data: Discussion

 \section{Discussion}

-The primary purpose of this study was to investigate if sCNNs can improve microstructural parameter estimation from noisy dMRI data.
-We focused on a constrained two-compartment model widely used in neuroscience research to study human white matter in vivo.
-The sCNN was slightly more accurate and significantly less orientationally variant than the methods it was compared to.
-In neuroimaging studies, effect sizes are often small, and acquiring data is expensive, making it essential to optimize methods proven to be sensitive to clinically relevant microstructural alterations.
-However, it must be mentioned that parameter estimates must be interpreted cautiously as broken model assumptions reduce their accuracy when applied to real neuronal tissue \citep{lampinen2017neurite, henriques2019microscopic, kerkela2021comparative}.
+The primary purpose of this study was to investigate whether sCNNs can improve microstructural parameter estimation from noisy dMRI data, focusing on a constrained two-compartment model widely used in neuroscience research to study human white matter \textit{in vivo}.
+The sCNN demonstrated superior accuracy with similar rotational variance compared to the SMT, and exhibited similar accuracy but considerably lower rotational variance than the MLP that had significantly more trainable parameters.
+Our results show that sCNNs can offer substantial benefits over simpler artificial neural network architectures for ML-based microstructural parameter estimation from dMRI data.

-To demonstrate the generalizability of our method, we trained the sCNN to predict the parameters of a recently developed three-compartment model and found an improvement compared to an MLP applied to powder-averaged data.
-Previous studies on apparent neural soma imaging predicted model parameters from powder-averaged data \citep{palombo2020sandi, gyori2021potential}.
-While powder-averaging facilitates the derivation of analytical expressions that can be fit to data, our results indicate that if a black-box ML model is trained to predict parameters from data, it can be beneficial to train the network with full data that has been augmented by rotations.
-When training with full data, it is essential to sample the space of possible ODFs as exhaustively as possible.
+We focused on comparing neural network architectures with a fixed training strategy, using the SMT as a baseline.
+Previous research by \cite{gyori2022training} has highlighted the significant impact of training data distribution on neural network predictions, which affects the performance of our sCNN when applied to real imaging data.
+We are aware of this limitation, and in future work, we aim to optimize the training data distribution.
+Another relevant key takeaway from the work by \cite{gyori2022training} is that at low SNR, ML-based parameter estimation can suffer from high bias, which manifests as maps that appear exceedingly smooth.
+Moreover, it is important to note the general limitation of microstructural models that deviations from model assumptions can lead to inaccuracies \citep{lampinen2017neurite, henriques2019microscopic, kerkela2021comparative}.

-To our best knowledge, sCNNs have been used to analyze dMRI data only a few times prior to this. \cite{sedlar2021spherical} trained an sCNN to predict "neurite orientation dispersion and density imaging" (NODDI) \citep{zhang2012noddi} parameters from subsampled data, and \cite{goodwin2022can} showed that sCNNs can improve the robustness of diffusion tensor estimation from data with just a few directions. sCNNS have also been used to estimate ODFs \citep{sedlar2021diffusion, elaldi2021equivariant}.
-This study differs from the studies mentioned above by using simulated training data, focusing on general Gaussian compartment models, and comparing sCNNs to predicting from powder-averaged data.
+When it comes to training the sCNN, while it is crucial to sample the space of possible ODFs as exhaustively as possible during training, the MLP training requirements are even more demanding since its rotational variance can only be reduced through learning.
+Changes in b-values or the angular resolution of shells will necessitate retraining our network.
+Technically, the same network could be used as long as the b-values remain consistent, but the spherical harmonics expansion would vary with different angular resolutions (i.e., the number of b-vectors).